 Prepare your home for water for flood risks

 Having temporary flood protection equipment available to use is another important step.
 For example; sandbags and flood boards.
 You should also disconnect the likes of dishwashers and washing machines or any equipment that uses water.

 If you are aware that water is about to enter your home, you should switch off any gas, electricity or water at the mains.
 If your area often gets flooded using an alternative to carpet floors is a good idea to limit damage in your home.
 Also, look at your home insurance to make sure your house is covered from flood damage.

 If you are told to evacuate your home during a flood do it immediately.
 You should only return if you have been told it is safe to.
 Did you know that two feet of water is enough to move a car and 6 inches of fast-flowing water is enough to knock over an adult?

 If you have time move any damageable items or electrical equipment out of reach of the water.
 If you have time take your pets with you, if not put them in a safe high-level place and give them plenty of food and water.

 After a flood

 Before entering your home after there has been a flood, you must make sure that it is safe to do so.
-Get a professional out to check whether there has been any damage to any electrical or gas supplies before turning them back on.
-You must also avoid any electrical wires that are exposed.
+Get a professional out to check whether there has been any damage.
+Get them to check any electrical or gas supplies before turning them back on.
+You must also avoid any electrical wires you have left exposed.